ehhhhjw/ElecDaug/README.md

   5.The training folder is the training code of the model——————Training

-Our electromagnetic data prototyping tool: TauRiElM has been released to the Internet.
+Our electromagnetic data prototyping tool: ElecDaug has been released to the Internet.
 And you can access it through this URL http://129.211.89.155:9010

 You should follow the flow image to perform the relevant steps.